 If you’re looking for ways to pull the most out of your employees, you have a lot to gain from enhancing your work environment.
 Making a few changes to improve where your staff works will impact your productivity levels, efficiency, and overall morale.
 If you’re not happy with your results, changing your work environment is one of the most effective changes you can make.
-Use these eight techniques to improve your work environment!.
+Use these seven techniques to improve your work environment!.

 1. Let Natural Light Into The Office

 Believe it or not, simply having natural light in your office can do wonders for your team.
 There’s lots of research linking natural light with creativity, productivity, and energy.
 It’s easier to stay on task and feel energized when you can look out and see the sky and the sun.
 Working in a dark, dreary environment is mentally taxing even if the place is clean.
 Getting enough natural light is even linked with your quality of sleep at night.

 If you want to put your team ahead of your competitors, invest in ergonomic furniture.
 If you want to avoid losing precious work hours to conditions such as carpal tunnel, you need to help your employees get their work done while staying comfortable.
 If your company uses the phone a lot, simply investing in headsets is a useful way to protect your employee’s necks.
 Quality office chairs and appropriately sized monitors are also useful additions.

 3. Enhance The Ambiance With Color

 Similar to natural light, color has the ability to affect our mood and energy levels.
 Color psychologists agree that blue stimulates clear thinking, yellow enhances creativity and red elevates the pulse by creating a physiological reaction.
 If you’re unable to paint your walls, try using accents on your desk and artwork to enhance the environment.
 Adding color is a great way to change the work environment.